thriveweb/sailinginparadise/content/boatTours/2019-07-11-gift-vouchers.md

         **What will the experience be like?**

-        2 beautiful hours sailing the Gold Coast Broadwater at sunset aboard our stunning sailing catamaran.
-The voucher also includes one complimentary drink.
+        2 beautiful hours sailing the Gold Coast Broadwater at sunset aboard our stunning sailing catamaran with 2 guests and 2 crew on board.

+        The voucher also includes a bottle of Chandon to enjoy at sunset.
 It is a wonderful gift for the person who values experiences more than things.
 We promise, they will love it!!

         **How can the gift recipient's redeem their gift voucher?**